 Fighting for Your Rights

 If you think a landlord or other housing provider has discriminated against you, you do have options.
 One is file a complaint with the US Department of Housing and Urban Development (HUD).
-If you are live in Iowa, you can file a complaint with the Iowa Civil Rights Commission instead.
+If you live in Iowa, you can file a complaint with the Iowa Civil Rights Commission instead.
 They will investigate your complaint.
 If they think it's necessary, they will file a lawsuit against the provider themselves.
 They do not have to do this, however.
-In most cases, you have to report the problem to HUD within six months if you want them to investigate.
+In most cases, you have to report the problem to HUD within twelve months if you want them to investigate.

 You can also file your own lawsuit in state or federal court.
 In most cases, you must do this within two years.
 You do not have to file a complaint with HUD first.
 You can go right to court if that's what you want to do.
 If a landlord who has violated the FHA files a lawsuit against you, such as an eviction lawsuit, you may be able to use his violation of the FHA as a defense.